Mini 4WD: Upgrading

 In a standard car, the left and right wheels are on a fixed axle.
-Special one-way wheels can be added to allowed the left and right wheels to rotate at different speeds acting as a differential, to allow for improved cornering performance.
+Special one-way wheels can be added to allow the left and right wheels to rotate at different speeds acting as a differential, to allow for improved cornering performance.

 In addition, upgrade parts such as bumper width extensions, stabilizers, and brakes can be added that aid in the car's performance through corners, banked turns, elevation changes, and jumps.